 Notify Human Resources of intent to hire person and submit job description for posting on the Children’s Hospital Web site.

-Complete the letter template for Inviting a J-1 Scholar, and submit it to the International Employee Coordinator (request a letter template here)
+Complete the letter template for Inviting a J-1 Scholar, and submit it to the Paralegal - Immigration Specialist (request a letter template here)

-Fill out Form B from the e-Scholar invitation e-mail
+Fill out application form from the e-Scholar invitation e-mail

 Research Scholars: Minimum 3 weeks with maximum duration of stay 5 years.